wakproductions/omega_pricing_example_elixir/README.md

 * Going to assume that the API takes date values in the format 'YYYY-MM-DD' for the simplicity of making the conversions easy.
+* One thing I notice about the past price information example is that the JSON returned lacks a "price_date", which is often returned by similar APIs.
+I find it odd that the parameters to be sent include a start and end date, but a date is not returned by the API.
+What if the price changed multiple times in the given time frame?

 ## Libraries Used